Actions on positively curved manifolds and boundary in the orbit space: Introduction

 \subsection{General observations}

 For an isometric action of a compact Lie group $G$ on a complete Riemannian manifold $M$ with orbit space $X=M/G$ stratified by orbit types, the boundary of $X$ consists of the most important singular strata of $X$; here the \emph{boundary}~$\partial X$ is defined as the closure of the union of all strata of codimension one of~$X$.
 In case $M$ is positively curved, this notion of boundary coincides with the boundary of $X$ as an Alexandrov space and has a bearing on the geometry and topology of $X$.
 For instance it is easy to see that $\partial X$ is non-empty if and only if $X$ is contractible (for the 'only if' part one uses the fact that the distance to the boundary is a strictly concave function hence admits a unique point of maximum, a ``soul point''; the 'if' part follows from the fact the Alexander-Spanier $\Z_2$-cohomology in top degree of $X$ is non-trivial if $\partial X=\varnothing$~\cite[Lemma~1]{GP}).
-In general, the boundary plays an important role in some proofs in the literature; see e.g.~main results in~\cite{S}, or \cite[Theorem~1.4]{AR} and~\cite[\S5.3]{GL} (where the the non-existence of boundary yields an infinite geodesic in $M$ entirely contained in the regular part, with consequences in Morse theory).
+In general, the boundary plays an important role in some proofs in the literature; see e.g.~main results in~\cite{S}, or \cite[Theorem~1.4]{AR} and~\cite[\S5.3]{GL}.